Brian Wood (comics): Accusations of sexual misconduct

 On November 13, 2013, cartoonist Tess Fowler publicly accused Wood of sexual harassment in offering her his hotel room number at a bar encounter during San Diego Comic-Con in 2003.
 Later that same month, Wood responded to Fowler with an apology, stating in part, "when she declined, that was the conclusion of the matter for me.
 There was never an exertion of power, no threats, and no revenge...
 I think the larger issues of abuse in the comics industry are genuine and I share everyone's concerns.
 I don't want our difference of accounts to take attention away from that industry-wide discussion that needs to happen."
 Fowler responded in part, "I've forgiven Brian years ago for the following story...
 I've moved on from what he did.
 I never asked for a boycott, or blacklisting, as I am being accused.
 I actually spoke very openly about the opposite.
 Brian Wood has every right to be a part of comics.
 To make books and make a living unhindered.
 I believe that.
 I also believe his behavior is a symptom of a much bigger disease."

-On November 20, Fowler posted a series of tweets detailing a separate, private apology Wood sent her, writing:"Since Brian discussed it on Twitter I guess it's ok for me to mention it: After reaching out to him I did get a very specific apology.
-He said it was 'not for publication', and so I didn't because I wanted him to feel safe enuf to go further.
-I feel it's necessary to openly acknowledge this, for the sake of all the women talking about their own experiences right now.
-To me, what he accepted ownership of felt genuine."